Glaucoma: Visual field defects in glaucoma

-In glaucoma visual field defects result from damage to the retinal nerve fiber layer.
+In glaucoma visual field defects result from damage to the retinal nerve fiber layer (RNFL).
 Field defects are seen mainly in primary open angle glaucoma.
 Because of the unique anatomy of the RNFL, many noticeable patterns are seen in the visual field.
 Most of the early glaucomatous changes are seen within the central visual field, mainly in Bjerrum's area, 10-20° from fixation.

-Following are the common glaucomatous field defects:
+The following are the common glaucomatous field defects: